 After an arrest for a first (1st) offense of domestic violence, contact an experienced criminal defense attorney at Sammis Law Firm in Tampa, FL.
-We can attend the first appearance to ask for a ROR or signature bond so that you can avoid the need to post the standard $500 bond.
+We can attend the first appearance hearing the next day after your arrest to ask the court to grant an ROR or signature bond so that you can avoid the need to post the standard $500 bond.

 The court automatically sets a “no contact” provision.
 In many cases, the alleged victim wants to have contact with the person accused of the crime because they need to communicate about the children or finances.

 When appropriate, we can ask the court to modify the standard “no contact” provision so that you can still have some contact with the complaining witness or alleged victim in the case.
 Until you understand the requirements, have NO contact with the alleged victim for any reason until a plan for limited contact is approved by the court.

 These requirements go away if the charges are dropped or resolved in court.
 Until then, we can help you decide the best course of action to stay in strict compliance with any court order.

 In many of these cases, we help our client seek out counseling on a voluntary basis which helps increase the chances that the prosecutor will be willing to drop the charges.
 It also helps to ensure that no other problems occur after the charges are dropped and that everyone in the family is satisfied with the outcome.